OpenEvalProject/evals/manuscripts/elife-88656/v1/manuscript.md

 ![Figure 30.](https://cdn.elifesciences.org/articles/88656/elife-88656-fig30-v1.jpg)

-**Figure 30.:** S. cerevisiae Scc3, Pds5, and Wapl’s CTD with its associated TYxxxR[T/S]ΦL motif (f54B).Chains in the PAEs from f54B are Wapl (A), Pds5 (B), and Scc3 (C).
+**Figure 30.:** Chains in the PAEs from f54B are Wapl (A), Pds5 (B), and Scc3 (C).

 This finding suggests that the Scc3C:Pds5P interaction facilitates juxtaposition of Wapl’s CTD with Pds5’s NTD in manner that would place them close to but not identical to that adopted in the canonical configuration.
 It also promotes the interaction of Pds5’s APDAP loop with Wapl’s TYxxxR[T/S]ΦL motif that is ultimately necessary for formation of the canonical rigid body Pds5:Scc3:Wapl ternary complex in yeast.
 However, the latter is not in fact generated because its precise adoption is incompatible with the manner in which the axes of Scc3 and Pds5 are oriented due to their Scc3C:Pds5P interaction.
 As a consequence, in this alternative state, Scc1N associated with Pds5 is not placed in the position necessary for its sequestration by the cleft in Wapl’s CTD (Figure 31A).
 For this to occur, the Scc3C:Pds5P interaction must subsequently be broken, which allows Pds5’s axis to rotate in a manner that slots it into the canonical configuration, which then delivers Scc1N to the cleft in Wapl’s CTD (Figure 31B).

 ![Figure 31.](https://cdn.elifesciences.org/articles/88656/elife-88656-fig31-v1.jpg)

-**Figure 31.:** N, Pds5, Scc3, and Wapl.(A) When formed with Scc3C interacting with Pds5P (f55), created by superimposing f24 and f38B onto f54B.
+**Figure 31.:** (A) When formed with Scc3C interacting with Pds5P (f55), created by superimposing f24 and f38B onto f54B.
 (B) When formed without any interaction between Scc3C and Pds5P (f53), which involves a canonical rigid body Pds5:Scc3:Wapl ternary complex.
 Model created by super-imposing f24 and f38B onto f32B.
 A movie showing the transition between (A and B) at https://doi.org/10.6084/m9.figshare.22567525.v1.

 Though speculative, the scheme has the merit of explaining why Wapl’s TYxxxR[T/S]ΦL motif as well as the Scc3C:Pds5P interaction are essential for RA in yeast but not in animals, and yet RA in both types of organism appears to share the fundamental mechanism, namely delivery of Scc1N to Wapl’s CTD when part of the canonical Pds5:Scc3/SA:Wapl ternary complex.
 If this mechanism is indeed correct and universal, then we must conclude that not all of the interactions revealed by AF and by yeast genetics can occur simultaneously.
 The Scc3C:Pds5P interaction is clearly incompatible with formation of the canonical ternary complex and yet the former is essential for RA in yeast.
 In other words, the proteins involved in RA in yeast must exist in multiple states and the process of release must involve transitions between these that presumably depend on a specific combination of on and off rates for the various interactions involved.

-## Yeast genetics and AF suggest a novel function for Smc3(K112) and K113
+### Yeast genetics and AF suggest a novel function for Smc3(K112) and K113

 Though our current AF predictions explain many of the existing mutations known to abrogate RA in yeast, as well as providing the first plausible explanation for how Wapl facilitates release, they do not explain how acetylation of Smc3(K112) and K113 by Eco1 in yeast blocks release in a manner that does not require Sororin, nor why release is abrogated by mutations of Smc3’s KKD loop, Smc3(K113T, K113N, K112Q K113Q, and D114Q/Y) and its surroundings Smc3(S75R, R107I/S, G110R/V/W) or by Scc3(D189E) and E202K (Rowland et al., 2009), situated on the N-terminal face of Scc3 (Scc3N).
 Because it was unclear whether or not Smc3’s KKD loop binds another protein or merely binds DNA, we focused on what proteins might bind Scc3N.
 Because the predictions described above excluded both Wapl (f24) and Pds5 (f54A), we tested whether Scc3N might bind Smc3’s ATPase domain.
 Remarkably, AF predicted with high confidence, in the top four ranked models, an interaction between the face of Scc3N containing D189 and E202 and the part of Smc3’s ATPase containing K112 and K113 (Figure 32A, f56A).
 Not only do both Smc3(K112) and Smc3(K113) participate in the interaction but so does Smc3(S75), whose substitution by R abrogates RA in yeast (Rowland et al., 2009).
 Again, the striking congruence between the predicted interaction and residues known to be essential for RA implies that the interaction is of physiological importance.
 We therefore presume that Scc3(D189E) and E202K abrogate RA because they compromise the interaction between Scc3N and Smc3’s KKD loop.
 Because Scc3(E202K) suppresses the lethality caused by unregulated RA caused by Smc3(K112R, K113R) double mutants as well as eco1Δ (Rowland et al., 2009), we can also be confident that the AF prediction (f56A) recognizes K112 and K113 in their unmodified state.
 Acetylation of K112 and K113 would presumably also abrogate the interaction in vivo and given that the phenotype of Scc3(D189E) and E202K mutations imply that the interaction is necessary for RA, the AF model finally provides an explanation for how acetylation would be sufficient to block RA in yeast, without any need for Sororin.